mvolkmann/blog/src/lua.md

 The second approach is to accept a table argument and specify default values in that table using the `setmetatable` function.
+Metatables are discussed in more detail later.
+Basically they can provide an alternate place to look when a given key is not found in a table.
 For example:

 ```lua